-A living will is a crucial document that outlines a person’s medical preferences in case they’re unable to communicate their wishes.
+A living will is a crucial document that outlines a person’s medical preferences in case they cannot communicate their wishes.
 It’s not just for the elderly or those with terminal illnesses; anyone can benefit from having one.
-By specifying treatments they do or don’t want, individuals ensure their healthcare aligns with their values.
+Individuals ensure their healthcare aligns with their values by specifying treatments they do or don’t want.

 Many people find it challenging to draft a living will because they don’t know where to start.
 That’s where examples come in handy.
 They provide a clear framework, making it easier to articulate one’s desires.
-Whether it’s about life support, pain management, or organ donation, seeing how others have structured their living wills can offer valuable guidance.
+Seeing how others have structured their living wills can offer valuable guidance, whether it’s about life support, pain management, or organ donation.

 Understanding Living Wills